CircuitData/CircuitData-Language/README.md

 Within the root level (openpcbxml) everything is divided into four groups and their subgroups:

 - specification
-  - summary (listed in any order, this sums up technology present)
+  - summary (listed in any order)
-  - layers (listed top-down, include at least one conductive layer to determin placement in stackup)
+  - layers (listed top-down, include at least one conductive layer to determine placement in stack-up)
-  - standards (listed in any order, these are the required standards to meet)
-  - markings (listed in any order, these are the necessary markings)
-  - dimensions (the physical dimensions of the board)
-  - array (array (also called panel) specifications)
-  - packaging
-  - materials
 - profile
   - defaults
   - enforced
   - restricted
 - capability
+  - summary
   - materials
 - custom
   - colors